laccak/laccak/README.md

 ### <div align="center">underactors</div>

-- Mastered the Event Loop; currently decoding the Zen of the Snake.
+- No time to waste it
 - 6 years of full-stack evolution.
-Expert in Next JS.
-Apprentice of Python.